koohyar/uptime/posts/textures.md

 free choice over how to count (basically, how to rank) your indices until you reach the modifier.
 It does not make any difference from the perpective of your eventual balance before the return.
-Your linear estimation should most often suffice.
+Your linear estimation should most often cover everything.
 But it is anyway nice.
 Over [run]time you will see a more diverse spectrum of difference structures.
 [See here](https://en.wikipedia.org/wiki/Laplace_operator#Vector_Laplacian).